I’ve got history with meetings.

 Well, you might have noticed there’s a global pandemic, and — in amongst all the craziness — one impact has been lots of people feeling stressed and lots of people working from home and having many more (virtual) meetigs than they ever used to.

 At work, I’m part of a Wellness working group that’s been looking at what we can do to reduce work-related stress for people in the bit of the company I work in, and we saw feedback about meetings and heard suggestions about introducing meeting guidance.
-We had a good debate about whether in tackling meetings we would be treating the symptom, rather than the cause, and it was not clear what central guidance would achieve, whether it would help, or whether we were better to let our (autonomous) teams decide what to do.
+We debated whether in tackling meetings we would be treating the symptom, rather than the cause, and it was not clear what central guidance would achieve, whether it would help, or whether we were better to let our (autonomous) teams decide what to do.
 So far, we haven’t issue any guidance.
 But I have been asked for it since, and so— as it’s a topic that people often raise, and as I’d already got my thoughts together on the subject and written them out in order to test them and get feedback— I thought I’d make them available.
 It’s been a quick and easy thing to write.
 Apart from this opening 350-word stream of consciousness introduction, it’s pretty much a copy and paste job.
 I’ve seen far too many things locked up or lost in powerpoints, documents, or emails, so here’s what I got.
 Make things open, it makes them better.

 Before a meeting: